• Skip to primary navigation

 Increased Arguing

 People with BD are often quick to react strongly because of their fluctuating emotions.
-This means every conversation can turn into an argument or fight about things that may not even have much importance in the big picture.
+This means every conversation can turn into an argument about things that may not really be important in the big picture.

-This can result in a situation where a person who doesn’t know they’re struggling with bipolar disorder pushes the people closest to them away before they can get help.
-If you notice someone close to you being especially difficult to be around, it may be beneficial to look closely at their other behaviors for additional signs of an underlying mental health condition.
+This can result in a situation where a person who doesn’t know they’re struggling with bipolar disorder pushes away friends or family before they can get help.
+If you notice someone close to you has become difficult to be around, consider looking carefully at their other behaviors for additional signs of an underlying mental health condition.

 Increased Motivation and Planning

 Not all signs of bipolar disorder are negative ones.
-People having manic episodes related to bipolar disorder often make unrealistic plans or start working on projects they’ll never finish.
-This may be because of bipolar-linked delusions about what’s feasible or simply an outlet for intense energy.
+People having manic episodes related to bipolar disorder often become highly motivated and hyper-focused.
+This can make them more productive.
+However, they may also tend to make unrealistic plans or start working on projects they’ll never finish.

 Self-Harm

 Hopelessness and frustration are key features of bipolar disorder.
-During times of bipolar depression, those who suffer from it, untreated, may exhibit self-destructive behaviors, including the tendency to self-harm.
-Suicidal thoughts and behaviors are common with bipolar patients, and earlier diagnosis of the condition can go a long way toward protecting their health and personal safety.
+During times of bipolar depression, those who suffer from it may exhibit self-destructive behaviors, including the tendency to self-harm.
+Suicidal thoughts and behaviors are common in bipolar patients, and earlier diagnosis of the condition can go a long way toward protecting their health and personal safety.

 Rage

 During periods of manic behavior, people with bipolar disorder can be prone to uncontrollable bursts of anger and rage.
 This can have negative consequences for the person and their relationships with loved ones.
-Some studies have revealed a link between bipolar disorder and domestic violence as a result of this change in behavior.
+Some studies have revealed a link between bipolar disorder and domestic violence as a result of this behavior change.

 Increased Impulsiveness

-A person with bipolar disorder may think less about what they’re doing in the moment that they’re doing it.
-If someone you know starts taking part in risky behaviors, says things that are inappropriate in a given setting, or seems to make more decisions based on impulse, these behaviors could mean they have bipolar disorder.
+A person with bipolar disorder may think less about what they’re doing in the moment.
+If someone you know starts taking part in risky behaviors, says things that are inappropriate in a given setting or seems to make more decisions based on impulse, this could be a sign of bipolar or another personality disorder.

 Never Force a Diagnosis

-It’s important to understand that these are common signs of bipolar disorder.
+It’s important to understand that the above behavior and mood changes are common signs of bipolar disorder.
 However, just because a person is exhibiting one or more of them doesn’t necessarily mean they have the condition.
 This is especially true because many of the signs are present in other conditions as well, which is why bipolar patients are often misdiagnosed.

-Understanding what a condition looks like isn’t a foolproof way to diagnose it yourself, though—in fact, it’s just the opposite.
-Even if someone is exhibiting all of the above signs, it’s dangerous to try to identify, treat or access medication for an undiagnosed condition.
-The list of the above signs and symptoms of bipolar disorder is just a way to let you know what to look out for and when it might be a good idea to seek professional guidance.
+Understanding what a condition looks like isn’t a foolproof way to diagnose it yourself; it’s just the opposite.
+Even if someone is exhibiting all the above signs, it’s dangerous to try to identify, treat or access medication for an undiagnosed condition.
+The above list of the signs and symptoms of bipolar disorder is a way to know what to look out for and when it might be a good idea to seek professional guidance.

-From treating insomnia in a bipolar person to trying to curb suicidal thoughts, aggression, and other consequences of mood swings, it’s important to have access to professionals trained in mental health intervention.
+From treating insomnia in a bipolar person to trying to curb suicidal thoughts, aggression and other consequences of mood swings, it’s important to have access to professionals trained in mental health intervention.
 At FHE Health, we treat all types of mental disorders.
-If you suspect someone you know may be suffering from bipolar disorder, contact us and learn about all the available treatment options.
+If you suspect someone you know may be suffering from bipolar disorder, contact us to learn about all the available treatment options.

 Filed Under: Behavioral & Mental Health, Featured in Mental Health